Field Note from Borneo

 The Jungle Laughed Back: A Meeting with the Helmeted Hornbill

-We’ve just returned from the tangled emerald depths of Borneo, where we were tracking one of the most eccentric creatures to ever grace the canopy: the Helmeted Hornbill.
+We have just returned from the dense emerald canopy of Borneo, where we sought one of the forest’s most extraordinary presences: the Helmeted Hornbill.

-Lucinda insists that her most significant discovery, however, was a hornbill-shaped biscuit in what may be the jungle’s only patisserie.
-(We have the sketch to prove it.)
+Lucinda maintains her most significant discovery was a hornbill-shaped biscuit at what may be the jungle’s only patisserie.
+I concede it was impressive in outline, if not in crumb.

 Wings & Whimsy,